-5.4.4 ISO-NE FCM METERING, MONITORING, AND EVALUATION
+5.4.4 ISO-NE FCM Metering, Monitoring, and Evaluation

 The FCM evaluation process entailed the identification and metering of completed projects, followed by the acquisition of data to confirm projected savings for program year (PY) 2020 for the 62 sites selected for evaluation.
 Efficiency Vermont completed 14 large stratum deployments and used the Option-C software framework to determine which of the PY 2020 projects were good candidates for Option-C evaluation using only AMI data, promising to make the evaluation simpler and less costly.
-Additionally, Efficiency Vermont completed the PY 2019 evaluation, which spilled over into 2021 due to COVID-19 impacts on metering, obtaining achieved realization rates of 93% for winter and 93.3% for summer for the 21 sites selected for evaluation.
+Additionally, Efficiency Vermont completed the PY 2019 evaluation, which spilled over into 2021 due to COVID-19 impacts on metering, obtaining overall realization rates for the FCM portfolio of 93% for winter and 93.3% for summer.
 Additionally, Efficiency Vermont worked with partners on a cohort measurement and verification analysis of grocery store projects.
 This included collection of data for three natural refrigerant systems, providing key insights and information on how these complex and relatively new systems perform in Vermont.

-5.4.5 QUALITY MANAGEMENT
+5.4.5 Quality Management